w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/_cs-nosql.md

 :::{.fragment}

-The document-based model is *aggregate oriented*
+The document-based model is *aggregate-oriented*

 - Each document contains the data necessary to answer a query.